12-Month Wedding Timeline

 The time has come to send out your invitations and start receiving RSVPs.

-The RSVP-by date should be set to one month before your wedding, at which time it will give you a good idea about the final headcount.
+The RSVP-by date should be set to one month before your wedding, giving you a good idea about the final headcount.

 Don’t Forget About Your Rehearsal Dinner Invitations